Modprobe Command in Linux – A Beginner’s Guide

 What is the modprobe command used for?

-The modprobe command is used to load (add) and unload (remove) kernel modules.
-It looks for modules in /lib/module/$(uname -r)
+The modprobe command is used to remove or insert a module in the Kernel.
+It looks for modules in the /lib/module/$(uname -r) directory.

 How to load a module using modprobe?

-You can load a kernel module using the following command.
+You can load a kernel module using the following command along with the module name.

 sudo modprobe <kernel module name>hideep.ko